andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 ## Motivation

+For a long time, JavaFX has lacked a dedicated rich text area control, resulting in a functional gap in relation to Swing with its StyledEditorKit/JEditorPane.

+The new RichTextArea control intends to bridge this gap by providing a dedicated control for displaying and editing rich text.

 The main design goal is to provide a good enough control to be useful out-of-the box, as well as open to extension by the application developers.